cits3007/cits3007.github.io/assets/labs/lab03-solutions.md

   "Can user X perform action Y?" -- if the user is `root`, the answer is always "yes", no matter what the action is. \
   &nbsp; &nbsp; In other words, `root` can basically do anything, no matter what the file permissions say.
-Try this: create a root-owned file by running `sudo touch myfile`, then `chmod 000 myfile`, then `ls -al myfile`.
+Try this: create a root-owned file by running `sudo touch myfile`, then `sudo chmod 000 myfile`, then `ls -al myfile`.
 You should see that no user can read or write `myfile`. \
   &nbsp; &nbsp;  But then run the command `echo hello | sudo tee -a myfile`.
 (We use `tee -a` to *append* text to the file.) \